Have you ever thought about how to make a decorative fabric-covered clay pot? Let’s make a clay pot pretty with fabric.

-- stencils: to decorate my fabric~covered clay pots, I decided to use a design from my collection of stencils from A Makers’ Studio; there are so many gorgeous designs, picking which ones to use will be the hard part.
+- stencils: to decorate my fabric~covered clay pots, I decided to use a design from my collection of stencils from A Makers’ Studio.
+With so many gorgeous designs, picking which ones to use will be the hard part.

 - fabric paint in your color of choice: to apply the stencil design to the fabric, I’ll use GelArt Ink from A Makers’ Studio.
 I love using this paint for fabric, glass or paper.
 It goes on so easily and comes in beautiful colors